scottmalin68-commits/repo-integrity-manifest-action/README.md

 1. The Action checks out your repository
 2. Runs the manifest generator (`generate-manifest.mjs`)
+3. Writes:
-3. Writes `.governance/repo-manifest.json`
+   - `.governance/repo-manifest.json`
+   - `.governance/repo-manifest.md`
-4. Commits the updated manifest back to the repo (if changed)
+4. Commits updated manifests back to the repo (if changed)

 This creates a **self‑maintaining integrity ledger** for your repository.